the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-types.md

 So it checks that the correct result is outputted for a given input.
 If not the test will fail.
 The researcher carries on with their work.
 In the middle of it they decide to tidy up this function, multiplying the number five times like this is a bit crude.
 They change the `result = x * x * x * x * x` line to `result = x * 5`.
 Next time they run their unit tests, this test will fail, because they just made a mistake.
 Maybe they needed a coffee, maybe their finger slipped, maybe their coworker shot them in the ear with a nerf dart and distracted them, but when they were tidying up this function they should have written `result = x ** 5` *not* `result = x * 5`.
 The failed test will flag up the mistake and it can quickly be corrected.
 If a mistake like this went unobserved it could lead to serious errors in the researcher's work.

 So unit testing leads to more reliable code, but there are other benefits too.
-Firstly it makes development faster by making bugs easier to find.
+Firstly, it makes development faster by making bugs easier to find.
 Larger-scale tests which test large chunks of code (while still useful) have the disadvantage that if they fail it is difficult to pinpoint the source of the bug.
-Because unit tests by their very definition test small pieces of code they help developers find the cause of a bug much more quickly than higher-level tests or code with no tests at all.
-Unit tests also make fixing bugs faster and easier because they catch bugs early while they only impact small individual units.
+Because unit tests by their very definition test small pieces of code, they help developers find the cause of a bug much more quickly than higher-level tests or code with no tests at all.
+Unit tests also make fixing bugs faster and easier because they catch bugs early while the impact is limited to small individual units.
 If bugs are not detected early via unit tests then it may be a long time before they are discovered, impacting later work that built on the faulty code.
-This means much more code is at risk and fixing the bug is more time consuming.
+This means that much more code is at risk and that fixing the bug is more time consuming.

 The other major benefit of unit testing is that it strongly incentivises researchers to write modular code because modular code is far easier to write unit tests for.
 Modular code is code that is broken up into manageable chunks which each accomplish simple tasks.
 This is typically achieved by dividing the code into functions and groups of functions.
 In contrast a script which is just one long continuous series of lines which produces a result is highly non-modular.

-Modular code is much easier to reuse, for example if a researcher has a individual function that does some Useful Thing and in a future project they need to do that thing again it is trivial to copy or import the function.
-In contrast if the code that does this Useful Thing is entwined with a great deal of other code in a long script it is much harder to separate it out for re-use.
+Modular code is much easier to reuse, too.
+For example, if a researcher has an individual function that does some Useful Thing and in a future project they need to do that thing again, it is trivial to copy or import the function.
+In contrast, if the code that does this Useful Thing is entwined with a great deal of other code in a long script it is much harder to separate it out for re-use.

 <a name="Unit_testing_tips"></a>
 ### Unit testing tips

 - Many testing frameworks have tools specifically geared towards writing and running unit tests.
 - Isolate the development environment from the test environment.
 - Write test cases that are independent of each other.
-For example, if a unit A utilises the result of another unit B supplies you should test unit A with a [test double](#Use_test_doubles_stubs_mocking_where_appropriate), rather than actually calling the unit B. If you don't do this your test failing may be due to a fault in either unit A *or* unit B, making the bug harder to trace.
+For example, if a unit A utilises the result supplied by another unit B, you should test unit A with a [test double](#Use_test_doubles_stubs_mocking_where_appropriate), rather than actually calling the unit B. If you don't do this your test failing may be due to a fault in either unit A *or* unit B, making the bug harder to trace.
 - Aim at covering all paths through a unit.
 Pay particular attention to loop conditions.
 - In addition to writing cases to verify the behaviour, write cases to ensure the performance of the code.
 For example, if a function that is supposed to add two numbers takes several minutes to run there is likely a problem.
 - If you find a defect in your code write a test that exposes it.
 Why?
 First, you will later be able to catch the defect if you do not fix it properly.
 Second, your test suite is now more comprehensive.
 Third, you will most probably be too lazy to write the test after you have already fixed the defect.
 Say a code has a simple function to classify people as either adults or children: